Andrew Welsh-Huggins

-Andrew Welsh-Huggins is an American author of both fiction and nonfiction books about crime, and a former journalist.
+Andrew Welsh-Huggins is an American author of fiction and nonfiction books about crime.
+He is a former journalist.
 He graduated from Kenyon College.

 He is the author of the Andy Hayes series of mystery novels, featuring a former Ohio State Buckeyes quarterback working as a private investigator.

 Welsh-Huggins was legal-affairs reporter for the Associated Press in Columbus, Ohio.